 - Analysis, design, and implementation of public policies

-50% of course contact hours in the program will be online with hybrid learning.
+As a hybrid program, approximately 50% of course contact hours in the program will be online with the rest in-person on the Sacramento campus.
 The exact amount of online instruction for an individual course will vary between 25% and 100% according to the unique characteristics of the class.
 Please contact the Public Policy Programs department for questions or for more information.

 Applications are accepted on a rolling basis and students can enroll in Fall or Spring semester.